jalonsogo/figma-conveyor/README.md

 **Example:**
 - Main component has a nested "Badge" component with a boolean property "Visible"
 - CSV column "Visible" with values `true`/`false` will control the badge visibility
-- All matching property names across the component hierarchy are updated# CSV Instance Generator for Figma
+- All matching property names across the component hierarchy are updated# Conveyor - Figma Plugin

 A powerful Figma plugin that automates the creation of component instances from CSV data.
 Perfect for generating design variations, populating mockups with real data, or batch-creating elements with different content.